-Aaron Loup has, quietly, become the longest tenured Blue Jays player.
-He was drafted by the Jays in 2009, 9th round (JP Ricciardi was GM back then) and has been a part of our bullpen since 2012.
+I guess we pretty much know Aaron Loup.
+He was drafted by the Blue Jays in 2009, 9th round and has been a part of our bullpen since 2012.

 Over the last 4 seasons, his ERA has jumped each year.
 In 2013 he had a 2.47 ERA.
 Since then 3.15, 4.46 and 5.02 (in just 14 innings) last year.
 I’m a bit worried about what the next number in this progression might be.

 He seems to be giving up more hard contact each year.
 His line drive rate, in 2013, was 17.4%, since then 20.2, 21.6 and 32.5.
 He still gets lots of strikeouts: 24.7% in 2015 and 24.2% last year, and he doesn’t walk many 6.0% career.

 He really should only face lefties, career he is .209/.276/.298 vs LHB, .270/.327/.428 vs RHP.

 Aaron’s pitched in 3 games this spring, adding up to 2.1 innings.
 He’s allowed 2 hits, 2 walks, and has 3 strikeouts.
 He was brought into Sunday’s game to face one lefty, which would be his job if he makes the team.

 He’s battling Jeff Beliveau, T.J.
 House, Matt Dermody, Chad Girodo and, maybe Tim Mayza (who seems to be getting talked up, after 3 scoreless spring innings with 4 strikeouts) for the job, and I really don’t know how I’d handicap the race at the moment.
 Of course, there is also the chance the team goes with just one lefty in the pen.